au2/blue-button-benchmark/README.md

 ### New Patient Scenario

-In this scenario a patient adds all the entries in master health record in one step.
+In this scenario a patient adds all the entries in her Master Health Record in one step.
 There does not exist any previous health data in the system for the patient.
 The implementation of this scenario depends on the following parameters

 * `new_patient_per_minute`: This is how many patients are created per minute.

-Otherwise this scenario uses the same `num_sections` and `num_entries_per_section` in initialization stage.
+Otherwise this scenario uses the same `num_sections` and `num_entries_per_section` in [initialization stage](#initialSteps).

 ### Review Master Health Record Scenario

-In this scenario a patient launches the application to review her master health record data and possibly send it to her provider or print it.
+In this scenario a patient launches the application to review her Master Health Record and possibly send it to her provider or print it.
 She does not change any health information.
 Implementation of this scenario loads all the active entry summary fields for a patient organized as sections.
 Once the full list is loaded a subset of the list is loaded in its entirety.
 The implementation depends on the following parameters

 * `num_review_per_year`: This is the number of read only access to PHR per patient per year.
 Depending on the number of patients in the system this determines the review only access per minute.
 * `detailed_review_percent`: This determines the percentage of overall number of entries that the patient wants to see in its entirety.
 This determines the number of entries that are fully loaded per review only session.